from pathlib import Path

 5.3 Resampling

-Resampling is like a special case of groupby for a time column.
-You can of course use regular .groupby with a time column, but it won’t be as powerful because it doesn’t understand time like resampling methods do.
+Resampling is like a special case of group_by for a time column.
+You can of course use regular .group_by with a time column, but it won’t be as powerful because it doesn’t understand time like resampling methods do.

 There are two kinds of resampling: downsampling and upsampling.